 In 2009, sonar mapping done by researchers aboard the RV Kilo Moana, operated by the University of Hawaii, determined the depth to be 10,971 meters (35,994 feet) with a potential error of ± 22 meters.
-The most recent measurement is the 10,994 meter ( ± 40 meter accuracy) depth reported above by the United States Center for Coastal & Ocean Mapping.
+The most recent measurement, done in 2010, is the 10,994 meter ( ± 40 meter accuracy) depth reported at the top of this article, measured by the United States Center for Coastal & Ocean Mapping.

 Exploring the Challenger Deep

 The Challenger Deep was first explored by humans when Jacques Piccard and Don Walsh descended in the Trieste bathyscaphe in 1960.
 They reached a depth of 10,916 meters (35,814 feet).

 In 2009 researchers from Woods Hole Oceanographic Institution completed the deepest dive by an unmanned robotic vehicle in the Challenger Deep.
 Their Nereus robotic vehicle reached a depth of 10,902 meters.